Thiel Capital: Personnel

 Jack Selby is a managing director.
 When at PayPal, he was vice president for business and corporate development.
 He is considered part of the PayPal Mafia.
 Later he co-founded Clarium Capital with Thiel.
 As managing director of Thiel Capital, he is also on the Global Advisor Board of data analytics firm Presight (subsidiary of the UAE's G42), which governs the Presight–Shorooq Fund.
 He is also the founder of AZ-VC (formerly invisionAZ Fund), which focuses on Arizona and described as "the largest venture capital fund in the state’s history".
 He deliberately seeks backing from Arizona's real estate firms, and not from Thiel, Thiel Capital or the firm's partners, saying "With my day job with Peter, and I say this very humbly, but I basically know every LP that allocates venture capital in the world, whether they’re here in Abu Dhabi or Tokyo or New York or wherever it is.
 They all know who we are, and they would love to curry favor with him by giving money to some new fund that’s connected to Peter’s universe.
 But I wanted to use the fund as a litmus test to see if the Arizona community wanted to see something like this fund rise up and get off the ground."
+Selby participated in movie production, such as the case of Act of Valor.

 Michael Gibson was hired in 2010 to help Thiel teach a course at Stanford, but soon became involved in leading the Thiel Foundation and helped launch the Thiel Fellowship, through which he supported Figma, Inc. and Ethereum.
 His position at Thiel Capital was principal.
 Later he left with his co-director (also Thiel Fellowship's co-founder) Danielle Strachmann to found 1517 Fund.

 Eric Weinstein was a managing director at Thiel Capital.

-Eric Ross Weinstein (born October 26, 1965) is an American cultural commentator and mathematician.
-He was a managing director of Thiel Capital.